Ogaga01/Webpack-Setup/README.md

 # Webpack-Setup
 A microverse project to learn how to setup Webpack.
 Setting up webpack and all it's dependencies.
+Built with Javascript.